Backup, Recovery & High Availability Options

 You can cluster Database Servers in the same location to allow for automatic failover.

 A cluster includes an active Database Server and a passive Database Server.
 The passive Database Server provides redundancy and is dormant unless a failure occurs on the active Database Server.
-SL1 uses block-level replication to ensure that the data on each Database Server's primary file system is identical and that each Database Server is ready for failover if necessary.
+Skylar One uses block-level replication to ensure that the data on each Database Server's primary file system is identical and that each Database Server is ready for failover if necessary.
 If the active Database Server fails, the passive Database Server automatically becomes active and performs all required database tasks.
 The previously passive Database Server remains active until another failure occurs.

 Each database cluster uses a virtual IP address that is always associated with the primary Database Server.
 No reconfiguration of Administration Portals is required in the event of failover.